 Here is the list of student collaboration tools help to engage students in teamwork, getting them to create, reflect, share and collaborate on projects, inside and outside of school.

-This platform joins students, teachers and even parents together in a shared learning process through one cohesive interface.
-The endless storage capacity and functional suite of tools make all aspects of running a classroom more efficient and interactive.
+This handy tool encourages collaboration and creative expression, and it makes sharing assignments and giving feedback a snap for teachers.
+This tool joins students, teachers and even parents together in a shared learning process through one cohesive interface.
+The endless storage capacity and a functional suite of tools make all aspects of running a classroom more efficient and interactive.
 From assigning homework to creating exam questions to facilitating discussions to communicating with parents, Edmodo allows for active participation and empowers students to take charge of their own education.

 This website also integrates with Google Apps and Microsoft Office, so you can merge content from other sources into just one easy-to-track location.
 For example, you can use educational materials from Bid4papers to help your students write better papers and learn new writing tips.

-This platform is a social media network where you can create private groups to house internal communication with your students.
+An excellent tool to engage students in learning, collaboration, and critical thinking is now more accessible than ever to teachers.
 Although this website is primarily geared toward companies and organizations, it fosters productive classroom dialogue too.
 Yammer is structured in a series of forums that allow both students and teachers to post relevant information, collaborate on assignments, check deadlines or module updates, and contribute to educational debates.
 With the wide-ranging impact of social media on their lives, this format will resonate with students and excite them to participate in classroom activities.